andres-erbsen/crypto-graphically/readme.md

 that completely characterizes the behavior of the primitive in question.
 Single-experiment definitions need to be converted to two-worlds style first, and then existentially quantified over behavior in the undefined cases.
-For signatures, we get the following computation indistinguishability statement: if a secret key has been only used for signing, and verify with the corresponding public key returns "valid", the message must be one of the ones signed with that key.
+For signatures, we get an indistinguishability statement that relates the verification function to the following case-by-case logic: if a secret key has been only used for signing, and verify with the corresponding public key returns "valid", the message must be one of the ones signed with that key.
 Of course, if verify returns "invalid", the message from